Abdulateef-Muhammad/craft-cms-tutorial/README.md

 # craft-cms-tutorial
-a blog created using craft-cms for coffee types
+a blog created using craft-cms for coffee types.